department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 There will be at least one hour buffer time between each participant testing session.

 ### Maximum Sessions per day:
-There will be a total of 4 maximum sessions per day.
+There will be a maxium of four sessions per day.

 ### Availability
 | Team Availability |  Time Slots (ET) |